 Vic is a seasoned operator having founded three venture-backed startups across mesh networking, communications, and developer platforms.
 He previously served as founder and CEO of Kanvas, a mobile platform for creativity which he led to a successful exit by Aol.
 Vic also founded Tracks to build the experiential graph and NearVerse for proximity based p2p mesh networking.

 Before he was a founder, Vic was a venture capitalist at RRE Ventures where he focused on cleantech, consumer, deep tech, and fintech.
-He also served as a VC at DFJ Gotham and Chart Venture Ventures.
+He also served as a VC at DFJ Gotham and Chart Venture Partners.
 Vic started his career as a full stack developer building large scale enterprise systems.

 Vic’s worldview as an underdog was deeply shaped by his life journey as an immigrant from Guyana who grew up in Jamaica, Queens in the ’90s.
 He sits on the board of trustees for Inwood Academy, a charter school catering to underprivileged youth in uptown Manhattan.
-Outside of work, you can find Vic reciting hip hop and reggae, sporting gold chains, sanda boxing, cooking, and spending quality time with his wife of almost 20 years and their young daughter.
+Outside of work, you can find Vic reciting hip hop and reggae, sporting gold chains, sanda boxing, cooking, and spending quality time with his wife of almost 20 years and their young daughters.

 Vic holds an MBA in Entrepreneurship and Finance from Columbia Business School, where he was a Robert Toigo Foundation Fellow, and a BSE in Mechanical Engineering from the University of Pennsylvania, where he earned the National Science Foundation Fellowship for his work in micro-electro mechanical systems.